ajhPHROS/MATH-6600/README.md

 >
 The report should be written in clear and concise language at a level that is accessible to your fellow classmates.
 Graphical illustrations of key concepts are highly encouraged when possible.
 Numerical experiments are encouraged but not required.

-Below are some possible candidates for project topics, with references to get you started.
+A list of possible candidates for project topics will be assembled below as the semester progresses, with references to get you started.
 * Randomized NLA: Fast methods for solving problems in linear algebra using randomized algorithms.
     - [Classic randomized SVD](https://arxiv.org/abs/0909.4061)
     - [Randomized trace estimation](https://arxiv.org/abs/2010.09649)